radiantlogic-v8/documentation-new/documentation/introduction/control-panel-overview.md

 - TASKS: Various actions (e.g. initializing a RadiantOne directory) are launched as tasks.
 Use this to assign permissions for admins that can manage tasks (e.g. change JVM settings, modify task schedules, delete tasks...etc.).
 - GLOBAL SETTINGS: Assign permissions to configuration for LDAP access (supported directory controls and user to DN mapping), and the client certificate truststore (to manage client certificates for SSL/TLS communications.
 - ADMINISTRATION: Assign access to user management, roles & permissions, directory manager settings, control panel configuration, access tokens and entry statistics.
 - CLASSIC CONTROL PANEL: enable or disable access to the Classic Control Panel and indicate what role (identified by group membership) should be enforced in the Classic Control Panel.
+This is to allow administrators the needed access to both the new and Classic Control Panels.

 ## Customizing the Interface